On relevance of modified gravities

-However the least symmetrical $\L$-components do go up with time (three growing but powerless polarizations), if the ponderable waves (three $f$-polarizations) do not vanish; this should be the case for solutions of general position.
-Again, nothing is unreal!
+However the least symmetrical $\L$-components (triangle Young diagram), in fact only three polarizations of them which are to be called $\L^{\!\bullet}$-waves (three growing but intangible polarizations), do go up with time if the ponderable waves (three $f$-polarizations) do not vanish.
+This should be the case for solutions of general position.
+Again, {\em nothing}, {\em i.e.}\/ almost empty space, is practically impossible here\,!
+On the contrary, the three growing polarizations, $\L^{\!\bullet}$-waves, should result in strong nonlinear effects, and it is of special interest if some space regions can witness more instability, more nonlinearities, in comparison with other regions.